 This post outlines how you can create an advanced face lens/filter using Facebooks new AR Studio in less than an hour.

 Previously face recognition and Augmented Reality (AR) apps would take developers months if not longer to build.
-Now with the advancement of tools by Facebook (AR Studio) and Snapchat (Lens Studio) building these fun face filters is super easy and most importantly very accessible to creatives and marketing teams looking to take advanced of this new technology.
+Now with the advancement of tools by Facebook (AR Studio) and Snapchat (Lens Studio) building these fun face filters is super easy and most importantly very accessible to creatives and marketing teams looking to take advantage of this new technology.

 First of all, you need to download the AR Studio from Facebook from here.
 It is currently only available to Mac users.
 Facebook opened up the AR Studio to all developers and creatives in December 2017.